-Since becoming a freelance consultant, Kerry has worked for organisations including the European Respiratory Society, the European CanCer Organisation (ECCO), The Wellcome Trust, The British Council, the UK Academy of Medical Sciences and Imperial College London.
+Since becoming a freelance consultant, Kerry has worked for organisations including the European Respiratory Society, the European Organisation for Research and Treatment of Cancer (EORTC), the BioIndustry Association, Cancer Research UK, the UK Academy of Medical Sciences and Imperial College London.

 Mary Rice is a former director of communication at the UK Medical Research Council and head of healthcare at the Brussels office of Weber Shandwick, the world’s largest communications consultancy.
 She started her career as a political journalist before moving into science communication and public affairs.
 She has worked in both London and Brussels, and now lives in France, where she specialises in media relations and the organisation of conference media programmes for European scientific organisations.